 Increase protein intake:

-Metabolism is the process by which your body converts what you eat and drink into energy.
+Metabolism is the process by which your Healthy Body converts what you eat and drink into energy.
 You can increase your metabolism by eating foods that require extra energy to digest and metabolize such as protein.
-Your body burns twice as many calories digesting high-protein foods compared to foods that are high in carbs or fat.
+Your Healthy Body burns twice as many calories digesting high-protein foods compared to foods that are high in carbs or fat.
 When you consume protein a hormone called glucagon is released which signals fat cells to release fat into the blood so it can be used for energy.
 So when you eat more protein, more fat is burned which is what we all want when trying to lose weight!
 Good sources of protein include: nuts and seeds, lean meats such as turkey, chicken, fish, eggs etc.

 Eat more often:

 Eating smaller meals throughout the days (every 2-3 hours) helps to feed muscles and starve fat because this ensures your Healthy Body that it isn’t going to starve.
 When you skip meals (especially breakfast) or don’t eat throughout the day and then pig out at dinner, your Healthy Body gets scared and begins to store fat because it isn’t sure when the next meal with come.
 Eating throughout the day also helps to balance blood sugar levels which decreases cravings for sweets.

 Breads, pastas, cookies, cake all contain refined grains which cause an over-secretion of the hormone insulin due to the spike in blood glucose levels.
 This tells the Healthy Body that there is enough energy available from the glucose so it should stop burning fat and store it instead.
 Constantly high levels of insulin can also lead to insulin resistance which can lead to diabetes.
 Complex carbohydrates such as whole grains, brown rice, fruits and vegetables result in a more steady release of glucose into the blood which doesn’t result in the secretion of excess insulin.

 Eat more fiber: